 ChatGPT was correct in informing that Ardbeg is closed on Sundays, but neither Bunnahabhain nor Lagavulin are closed on Sundays.
 ChatGPT also correctly confirmed Bowmore to be closed on Sundays but also Laphroaig is closed on Sundays.

-Bottomline is -as helpful as ChatGPT appears- you end up researching opening times yourself. and while I am thinking of it let me ask how many whisky ditiileries there are no Islay.
+Bottomline is -as helpful as ChatGPT appears- you end up researching opening times yourself and while I am thinking of it let me ask how many whisky distilleries there are on Islay.
 From ten whisky distilleries ChatGPT got eight and knew about Port Ellen, which is a pretty decent answer:

 Let’s turn back to real people: another source of very useful information can be obtained from travel bloggers such as the Wayfairing Kiwi or The Chaotic Scot.
 They are both lovely personalities and very knowlegable.
 I personally enjoy reading their blogs and posts.
 I have not, yet, recruited either of them for itineraries as I feel I would be cheating.

-The other very famous one is -of course- Rick Steves, who produces sounds and highly entertaining content.
+The other very famous one is -of course- Rick Steves, who produces sound and highly entertaining content.

 Staying to the social media there are various groups which are fun and provide good advice.
 I am showing my age here just naming the FB group “Travel to Scotland” you can engage with fellow travellers and Scots, ask questions and get some decent recommendations.